Pupil Premium Allocation

 Guidance states that Pupil Premium funding should be used for “raising the attainment of disadvantaged pupils and closing the gap with their peers.”
 The 2018/19 expected budget is £37,400.
 In the academic year 2017/18 (census data from April 2018), Woodlane had 42 out of 95 pupils - 44% (£39,270) receiving Pupil Premium funding.
 The previous year (2016/2017) our total allocation received was £58,220.
 In 2015/16, this was £57,035 which highlights a significant fall in numbers receiving PP.

 The school also receives Year 7 catch up funding and benefits from the allocation for Looked After Children (LAC) pupils which is managed by Virtual Schools.
-Funding from these areas is included in our Additional Funding reports below.
+More information on how this funding is spent is included in our Additional Funding reports below.

 Use of Pupil Premium 2018/19: